 The Town Is Bringing Sand to the Beach!

-Our goals are to restore and maintain critically eroding shorelines using high quality sand to construct an “engineered beach design.”
+The Town's goals are to restore and maintain critically eroding shorelines using high quality sand to construct an “engineered beach design.”
 This will provide storm damage reduction benefits to properties, enhance recreational space, and improve critical habitat for threatened and endangered shorebirds, tortoises, and sea turtles.

 ATTENTION BEACHFRONT PROPERTY OWNERS